-STEPS 1 st Test 2 nd Test 3 rd Test
+STEPS 1 st 2 nd 3rd

+Test Test Test

-A. List the indications for endotracheal intubation, with emphasis on 1050 1050 1000
+A. List the indications for endotracheal intubation, with emphasis on

 situations in addition to cardiac arrest.

 B. List the equipment required to perform endotracheal intubation.

 C. List the potential complications of endotracheal intubation.

 D. Open the airway.

 E. Pre-oxygenate patient during preparations to intubate.

 F. Demonstrate the performance of cricoid pressure.

 G. Assemble equipment.

 H. Insert laryngoscope.

 I. Elevate the mandible.

 J. Insert the proper size ET tube.

 K. Remove the stylet.

-L. Document ETT at 20-22 cm at front teeth.
+L. Document ETT at 21-23 cm at front teeth.

 M. Inflate the cuff with 5 to 10 ml. of air.

 N. Ventilate the patient.

 O. Confirm tube placement, using Capnography, Colorimetry or EDD.

 Be able to discuss the indications and limitations of each device.

 P. Confirm tube placement with at least 5 methods of verification and

 document the outcomes.

 • Auscultation of epigastrium, anterior chest, midaxillary areas,

 epigastrium again

 • Condensation in the ETT

-Visualization of tube passing between vocal cords
+• Visualization of tube passing between vocal cords

-A Depth of insertion of 20-22 cm marking at the teeth
+A Depth of insertion of 21-23 cm marking at the teeth

-• Chest rise and fall
+Chest rise and fall

-• Improvement in patient's color
+Improvement in patient's color

-Improved pulse or readings
+Improved pulse-ox readings

+Q. Secure tube in place & reassess placement after any movement of patient.

+R. Consider applying cervical collar to prevent extubation